radionets-project/radionets/README.md

 ## Imaging Radio Interferometric Data with Neural Networks

 Executables to simulate and analyze radio interferometric data in python.
 The goal is to reconstruct calibrated observations with convolutional Neural Networks to create high-resolution images.
+For further information, please have a look at our [paper](https://www.aanda.org/component/article?access=doi&doi=10.1051/0004-6361/202142113).

 Analysis strategies leading to a reproducible processing and evaluation of data recorded by radio interferometers:
 * Simulation of datasets (will be shifted to `vipy` repository)